christoph-lechner/wiki-eventstreamer/doc/INSTALL2.md

 **Navigation:** [Part 1](INSTALL1.md) -- [Part 2](INSTALL2.md) -- [Part 3](INSTALL3.md)

-Configuration of the virtual machine:
+Configuration of the second virtual machine:
 * 6GB RAM, 2 CPUs
 * 100GB of disk (70GB for `/`, 2GB for `/boot`)
 * installation with default configuration "Ubuntu Server"
 * install openssh server
 * hostname wikisrv

-This is the most complex step of the setup procedure.
+This is the most complex part of the setup procedure.
 Throughout the configuration process, a few tests are described to verify that everything is working correctly.

-This is the resulting TCP port configuration:
+This is the resulting TCP port configuration of the second virtual machine:
 * 8080: HTTP pgadmin
 * 9080: HTTP Airflow
-* HTTP streamlit
+* 8501: HTTP streamlit (will be configured in Part 3)
-* HTTP database freshness status
+* HTTP database freshness status (will be configured in Part 3)
 * 15432: postgreSQL

 These ports are not SSL-/TLS-encrypted, which is a critical requirement for production use.